ideaflare/ideaflare.github.io/_posts/2016-10-06-what-blogging-can-do-for-you.markdown

 categories: [practices]
 ---
 ## Communication is the first order of business
 When blogging you get to practice getting ideas across in a clear and succinct manner.
-Communication is essential for any information worker, or any position (and almost all positions do) that require good communication skills.
-In relationships, business dealings and many other aspects of life benefit greatly from soft skills.
+Good communication is essential not only for information workers, but any job really.
+Relationships, business dealings and many other aspects of life benefit greatly from sharpening your soft skills.

-## Save your thoughts
+## Free your thoughts
 Blogging is a great place to put your thoughts so that you can re-visit them later.
-It's there so you can't forget it - and if a idea is rolling around in your head and you don't want to forget it, you can set it free!
-And move on to thinking new things.
+It's there so you can't forget them.
+If an idea is rolling around in your head and you don't want to forget it, you can let it go; and move on to thinking new things!

 ## Verbalize/Writing your ideas clarifies them
-Many times when you actually tell someone about what your'e thinking, when you have to put it into words - you think about the idea in a slightly different way, somehow helping you to better understand it yourself. funny magic :)
+Many times when you actually tell someone about what your'e thinking, when you have to put it into words - you think about the idea in a slightly different way, somehow helping you to better understand it yourself.
+Funny magic :)

 ## Repeat yourself less
 If you find yourself sharing the same concepts in conversations, or getting asked about the same thing - you can share a link to your blog!